-As far I know, age doesn’t make you a good mother or father, but what does make you a good one is doing what it takes to make sure your child feels loved and is always making sure your child is well taken care of.
+As far as I know, age doesn’t make you a good mother or father, but what does make you a good one is doing what it takes to make sure your child feels loved, happy, and making sure your child is well taken care of.

 I’ve gotten the whole don’t you think you’re too young to have a baby?, ugh, poor you!, you’re expecting?!, you’re how old having a baby?.
 I get the constant stares, finger pointing, and whispers that I can very much hear- thanks to my blessed hearing!
 And yes, some of it comes from children which is fine, but a lot of it comes from adults.